Open to opportunities — Backend / Platform rolesBangkok Metropolitan Area, Thailand

 Papassorn Phopong

-I design and operate backend systems where latency, orchestration, and reliability directly impact real-world business execution.
+I design and operate backend systems where latency, orchestration, and reliability directly bound real-world business execution—across fintech lending, enterprise HR/CRM, and education platforms.

 System signal